 All School first-aid boxes and bumbags are coloured green and are identified by a white cross on a green background.
 This conforms to the Safety Signs and Safety Signals Regulations.
 Each fixed box should be placed where it can be clearly identified and readily accessible.
-Portable First Aid Boxes are located in each phase, the school kitchen and the medical room (central).

 We also have a bag to take out of school for sporting events and educational visits.